iotaledger/goshimmer/docs/001-mana_proposal.md

 tangle "final enough" (so that they will not be orphaned).

 When a transaction is `confirmed`, it is a sufficient indicator that it will not be orphaned.
-However, in current GoShimmer iplementation, confirmation is not yet a properly defined concept.
+However, in current GoShimmer implementation, confirmation is not yet a properly defined concept.
 This issue will be addresses in a separate module.

 The Mana module assumes, that the value tangle's `TransactionConfirmed` event is the trigger condition to update the